Korea Institute Graduate Summer Research Travel Grants

 Deadline: Friday, February 11, 2022, 5:00pm EST

 Note for AY21-22: KI graduate summer research support will be for travel for your research/fieldwork.
-Please note that all support related to travel is contingent upon Harvard University guidelines and safety protocols.
+Please note that all support related to travel is contingent upon Harvard University guidelines and safety protocols before, during and after travel.
 Please see the following sites for the most up-to-date guidance: Harvard Travel Guidance and Harvard GSS COVID-19 travel advice.

 The Korea Institute offers a limited number of Graduate Summer Research Travel Grants for summer 2022 for Harvard graduate degree candidates in the social sciences or humanities for summer research and/or fieldwork in Korea.
 Proposals from graduate students must relate to your doctoral or master’s theses.
 Ordinarily, the award covers the cost of travel and research-related expenses for the research project.
 In the case of graduate students, priority is given to doctoral candidates.
 Masters degree candidates are welcome to apply (RSEA Program included).
 Applicants must have at least three years of Korean language training or equivalent proficiency.